Updated on July 25, 2021

-After you’ve taken a look at a used car and decide you want it, it’s time for negotiating the price.
+After you’ve taken a look at a used car and decide you want it, it’s time to negotiate the price.
 To get the best price, follow these tips:

-- Find out the market value of the car using a company like Kelley Blue Book®.
+- Find out the market value of the car through Kelley Blue Book®.

-- Research online for used car quotes.
-Sites like CarClearanceDeals.com, TrueCar, Edmunds and Cars.com let you search for a used car and get competitive quotes to help you negotiate.
+- Research used car quotes.
+Sites like com, TrueCar, Edmunds, and Cars.com let you search for a used car and get competitive quotes to help you negotiate.

-- Take advantage of secret discounts.
-TrueCar, for example, offers special discounts if you initiate dealer contact through the TrueCar site.
+- Take advantage of discounts.
+Some car quote sites, for example, may offer discounts if you initiate dealer contact through them.

-- Make a reasonable, although lower than listing price offer, and if they don’t accept, give them your number in case they change their mind and walk away.
+- Make a reasonable (although lower than listing price) offer, and if they don’t accept, give them your number in case they change their mind and walk away.
 They may call you back afterward to accept.
-However, you also run the risk of not getting the car if someone is able to beat your offer.

 How to Buy a New Car

-Before you set foot in a dealership, use the power of the internet to get as much background information as you can on the car, the dealership and any special offers that might be available.
+Before you set foot in a dealership, get as much background information as you can on the car, the dealership, and any special offers that might be available.
 Most people go into a dealership knowing the car and the features they want.
-Walking into a dealership armed with confidence and information gives you a strategic advantage as you start negotiating and makes you less susceptible to car salesperson tricks.
+Walking into a dealership armed with confidence and information gives you a strategic advantage as you negotiate.

 7 Steps For Buying a New Car